-As of March 2022, there have been eight cases in which the parties have agreed to use the MPIA (the panel proceedings have been closed in two of them through settlements and withdrawals, and the panel report was finalized in one case).
+As of March 2024, there have been twelve cases in which the parties have agreed to use the MPIA (the panel proceedings have been closed in three of them through settlements and withdrawals, and the panel report was finalized in one case).
 An arbitral award was issued for one of the cases (DS591 below) in December 2022.
 Although not based on the MPIA, an arbitration was conducted between the EU and Turkey using procedural rules based on the MPIA, and an arbitral award was issued in July 2022 (DS583 below).
 The outline of each case is as follows.

 DS583 (Turkey - Certain Measures concerning the Production, Importation and Marketing of Pharmaceutical Products) drew attention as the first case to use arbitration proceedings under Article 25 of the DSU as an appeal process.
 Since Turkey, the appellate Member, is not an MPIA participant, arbitration proceedings were developed with reference to the MPIA.
 The arbitrators consisted of two arbitrators chosen from ten MPIA arbitrators, and one former Appellate Body member.
 At the discretion of the arbitrators, in order to comply with the 90-day time-period, instructions were given regarding the maximum number of words in the documents to be submitted, the number of oral arguments and the time for making statements, and questions to be discussed at oral hearings were also sent in advance to the parties and third countries.
-The arbitrators found that the panel erred in its interpretation of an exception to government procurement under Article III, Paragraph 8(a) of the GATT and overruled such interpretation.
+The arbitrators found that the panel erred in its interpretation of an exception to government procurement under GATT Article III:8(a) and overruled such interpretation.
 However, the arbitrators upheld the panel's finding that the relevant measure does not fall under an exception to government procurement.
-In addition, the arbitrators upheld the panel's finding that the Turkish measures were inconsistent with Article III, Paragraph 4 of the GATT and Article 2.1 of the TRIMs Agreement, holding that they cannot be justified under Article XX(b) or Article XX(d) of the GATT.
+In addition, the arbitrators upheld the panel's finding that the Turkish measures were inconsistent with GATT Article III:4 and Article 2.1 of the TRIMs Agreement, holding that they cannot be justified under GATT Article XX:(b) or Article XX:(c).